Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Methods for Churn Reduction

 As ensembling increases model size, distillation \cite{hinton2015distilling} was introduced to compress the knowledge of an ensemble into a single model.
 With distillation, a \emph{teacher} model\footnote{which is not required to be an ensemble} provides a fixed distribution used to train a \emph{student}.
 The distillation loss from the teacher can be combined with a loss over the target distribution given by gold labels:

 where $\mathcal{D}$ is the training dataset, $\mathcal{L}_{NLL}$ is negative log-likelihood loss, and $\mathcal{L}_{KD}$ is knowledge distillation loss.
-While $\mathcal{L}_{KD}$ may be any dissimilarity measure, we use cross-entropy loss between teacher probabilities $q$ and student probabilities $p$.
+While $\mathcal{L}_{KD}$ may be any dissimilarity measure, we use cross-entropy loss between teacher probabilities $q$ and student probabilities $p_\theta$.

-For a sequence generation task, computing the exact probabilities $q(Y | X)$ and $p(Y | X)$ is intractable.
+For a sequence generation task, computing the exact probabilities $q(Y | X)$ and $p(Y | X)$ for a given $X$ is intractable as it would require a computation over the space of all possible $Y$.
 One way to address this problem is with \emph{sequence-level} distillation \cite{kim-rush-2016-sequence}, which approximates these probabilities with $M$ samples.
-However, in production, increasing training time by a factor of $M$ is infeasible.
+However, in practice, increasing training time by a factor of $M$ is often infeasible.
 Instead, we perform \emph{token-level} distillation, computing token probabilities $q_i$ and $p_i$ at each timestep.

 The teacher probability $q_i$ of a token $i$ is computed using the ``softmax'' of its logit $z_i$,\footnote{When distilling from an ensemble, we average the probabilities as in Equation~\ref{eq:ensemble} and convert them back to logits.} adjusted by a \emph{temperature} $T$: